bilgincoskun/brogue-android-port/README.md

 * platform independent files of Brogue

 After that you can use gradlew script to build it as usual.

+The default version is 1.7.5 with bug fixes.
+To build a different version change to a different branch in brogue-files folder.

 # User Input